blahosyl/task-manager-frontend/README.md

 #### Profile list

-This is shown in the sidebar of certain Task views, and as a full-page version uner `/team`.
+This is shown in the sidebar of certain Task views, and as a full-page version under `/team`.
 The sidebar version only shows the avatar & [conditionally rendered name](#conditionally-rendered-names) of the user.
 The full profile list also shows the pronouns and role if these are filled in.

 #### Profile detail page